abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* Here, as you can notice we've defined the `BookCategory` as the **Join Table/Entity** for our many-to-many relationship and ensure the required properties (BookId and CategoryId) must be set in the constructor method of this class to create this object.
+* Here, as you can notice, we've defined the `BookCategory` as the **Join Table/Entity** for our many-to-many relationship and ensured the required properties (BookId and CategoryId) were set in the constructor method of this class to create this object.

-* And also we've derived this class from the `Entity` class and therefore we've had to override the **GetKeys** method of this class to define **Composite Key**.
+* And also we've derived this class from the `Entity` class and therefore we've had to override the **GetKeys** method of this class to define the **Composite Key**.

 > The composite key is composed of `BookId` and `CategoryId` in our case.
 And they are unique together.